conor-clyde/Insurance-Quote-Calculator/README.md

 **Built with ❤️ during a graduate program and refined through continuous learning and improvement.**

-*This project demonstrates professional software development practices while providing a practical, real-world application of insurance quote calculation.*
+*This project demonstrates professional software development practices while providing a practical, real-world application of insurance quote calculation with optimized architecture and streamlined user experience.*